5 Tips for Finding a Mortgage Lender

 Retail lenders: Similar to mortgage bankers and also known as direct lenders, retail lenders only originate mortgage products offered by their financial institution.

-Mortgage brokers: Brokers don’t generally work with one institution, but instead act as an intermediary between the borrower and a wholesale lender.
+Mortgage brokers: Mortgage brokers don’t generally work with one institution, but instead act as an intermediary between the borrower and a wholesale lender.
 For the service of pairing you with a mortgage loan from one of the lending institutions they are approved to work with, the mortgage broker will generally take a commission that is a percentage of the loan amount.
 The loan is approved and funded by the wholesale lender.

 Online lenders: A newer option for borrowers, online lenders like SoFi offer mortgage loans and focus on competitive rates and a more streamlined application.

-Correspondent lenders: Typically, correspondent lenders are local mortgage loan companies that have the capital to fund a loan, but then quickly turn around and sell the loan to a major financial institution.
+Correspondent lenders: Typically, correspondent lenders are local mortgage loan companies that have the capital to fund a loan, but then turn around and sell the loan to a major financial institution.

-Wholesale lenders: Unlike retail lenders, wholesale lenders don’t interact with borrowers and rely on brokers to sell their products.
+Wholesale lenders: Unlike retail lenders, wholesale lenders don’t interact with borrowers and typically rely on brokers to sell their products.

 4. Compare Lenders

-5. Get Pre-approved
+5. Get Preapproved

-Once you apply with a lender you will receive a Loan Estimate laying out the down payment, fees, estimated monthly payment and more.
+Once you apply with a lender you will receive a Loan Estimate laying out the down payment, fees, estimated monthly payment, and more.

-This is the time to ask any lingering questions on the terms of the loan such as lending fees, rates, commissions, points, and any other fine print you may not understand.
+This is the time to ask any lingering questions on the terms of the loan such as lending fees, rates, commissions, mortgage points, and any other fine print you may not understand.

 Don’t be shy!
 This is a huge, important decision and you should feel welcome to ask every question twice if you need to.